By Dr. Philippe Barr, former professor and graduate admissions consultant.

 What Admissions Committees Actually Notice

-When admissions committees read a paragraph like this, they are not primarily reacting to writing style.
+When admissions committees read a data science statement of purpose example like this, they are not reacting to writing style.

 They are evaluating signals.